 In a new study, scientists from the Harvard-Smithsonian Center for Astrophysics reveal that between about 0.3 and 3% of the moderately bright NEOs are actually likely to be dormant, short-term period comets.

-Near Earth Objects (NEOs) are asteroids or comets whose orbits sometimes bring them close to the Earth, thereby posing a potentially threat.
-The asteroid that struck Chelyabinsk last year was an NEO about 40 meters in diameter.
-While it is relatively easy to detect an NEO in visible light by watching its movement across the sky from night to night, determining its size and its potential hazard is more difficult because its optical brightness results from both its size and its reflectivity.
+Near Earth Objects (NEOs) are asteroids or comets whose orbits sometimes bring them close to the Earth, thereby posing a potential threat.
+The asteroid that struck Chelyabinsk last year was a NEO about 40 meters (130 feet) in diameter.
+While it is relatively easy to detect a NEO in visible light by watching its movement across the sky from night to night, determining its size and its potential hazard is more difficult because its optical brightness results from both its size and its reflectivity.
 CfA astronomers have for several years been using the IRAC infrared camera on Spitzer to measure the infrared light emitted by NEOs and, combined with optical measurements, to deduce their probable dimensions.

 NEOs are thought to originate from collisional fragments of objects in the asteroid belt beyond the orbit of Mars, with over 10,000 known today.
 Short–period comets can also be NEOs, but unlike asteroids, they most likely originated in the Kuiper belt, a reservoir of icy bodies outside the orbit of Neptune.
 The orbits of these bodies are disturbed as a result of gravitational perturbations with the giant planets, and some end up as NEOs, developing cometary tails when they approach the Sun and become active.
 After a while, their volatiles evaporate and these comets become dormant.
 As a result, it is very likely that the NEO population being studied includes a significant number of extinct comets.